GrupoDiana/BRT-Documentation/docs/library/listener-models/rir-models/listener-acoustic-environment-model-brir.md

-# Listener & Environment Acoustic Model based on BRIR direct convolution
+# Listener & Environment Model based on BRIR direct convolution

-The **Listener & Environment BRIR Model** module enables spatial audio rendering from multiple sound sources.
+The **Listener Direct BRIR Convolution Model** module enables spatial audio rendering from multiple sound sources.
 It uses direct convolution with the binaural room impulse responses (BRIR[^1]) to simulate both direct sound and reverberation, providing a complete representation of the acoustic interaction between the source and the listener.
 If the impulse responses do not include information about the direct path, the simulation is limited to the reverberation of the environment[^2].

 [^1]: A BRIR captures the acoustic characteristics of a room from the perspective of a specific listener, as it is recorded using microphones placed in the listener's ears.
 This is why we refer to this module as both a listener and environment model.
 [^2]: This is the typical way we use the library.